betheden/greek-grammar/content/case_genitive.rst

 The Genitive Case may be used to describe a kinship relationship.
 In most cases The Genitive of Kinship is used to describe someone who is the physical descendent (son or daughter) of someone.
-However, it can be used to refer to anyone who is a descendent in a “spiritual sense” or  someone who is a descendent several generations apart.
+However, it can be used to refer to anyone who is a descendent in a “spiritual sense” or  someone who is a descendent several generations later in time.
 Therefore in Luke 13:16  the woman is called a daughter of Abraham even though over a thousand years had passed.
 The woman is still considered to be a daughter of Abraham.
 The Genitive of Kinship may also be used to describe the parent of someone or a relationship by marriage to someone.